browserengineering/book/book/animations.md

 meaningful, practical animations.

 And the same happened with the web.
-A whole lot of the API set pof proper animations, from the `requestAnimationFrame` API to CSS-native animations, came onto the scene only in the decade of the [2010s][cssanim-hist].
+A whole lot of the APIs for proper animations, from the `requestAnimationFrame` API to CSS-native animations, came onto the scene only in the decade of the [2010s][cssanim-hist].